pal-robotics/play_motion2/play_motion2_cli/README.md

 The `info` verb is used for displaying information about a motion.
 By default, it displays the key, the description and the joints.
 It can also display more specific information.

 Arguments:
-- `--motion_name` : The name of the motion to obtain the information.
+- `motion_name` : The name of the motion to obtain the information.
 This argument is required.
 - `--verbose`, `-v`: Prints detailed information like the motion name, usage, joint positions, and times from start.

 Usage: